shawnthompson/shawnthompson.github.io/pages/mac-usages.md

    2. Outlook
    3. Teams
    4. VS Code
-   5. iTerm (preferred terminal but Mac Terminal is good enough for my SSC work)
+   5. iTerm (preferred terminal but Mac Terminal is good enough for my work)
 6. Window placement, MacOS does a good job remembering which monitor an app was on when shut down, just not what desktop.
 Using `Better touch tool.app` I've defined specific sizes and placement on each desktop for most of my application windows.
 Obsidian application shows up on every desktop window I have on the main monitor.
    1. Secondary monitor Desktop 1:
       1. Fantastical